Kostusas/openhpc-setup/README.md

 apptainer build --docker-login --sandbox /tmp/rocky-compute/ docker://git.labs.vu.nl:5050/itvo/proto-openhpc:latest
 ```

-where you will be promted to login with your GitLab username/password.
+where you will be prompted to login with your GitLab username/password.
 Once completed, you will obtain a `.sif` file which contains the image for the compute nodes.
 After that, set them up for warewulf: